Southern California hit by destructive debris flows caused by heavy rains

 Multnomah County officials extended a state of emergency through at least Friday and said eight shelters would be open.
 Officials said 489 people went to the shelters Wednesday night.

-Wind chills could dip to 10 degrees (minus 12 Celsius) in Portland, the National Weather Service said.
+Wind chills could dip to 10 degrees (minus 12 Celsius) in Portland, the weather service said.

 In southern Washington, six people were taken to hospitals with injuries in another pileup of 22 vehicles on Interstate 5 near the Cowlitz River, state patrol spokesperson Will Finn said.
 There were 95 crashes Thursday in five counties in the state’s southwest.